ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 ```
 The test fails as it is missing the configuration to the postsgresql service.
 As we do not want to hardcode the password and URL end point or share secret in public github we define the configuration using environment variables.
 See the [application.properties](https://github.com/ibm-cloud-architecture/refarch-kc-container-ms/blob/master/SpringContainerMS/src/main/resources/application.properties) file.
 We have two choices for the Postgresql service: one using IBM Cloud and one running local docker image.

-To export the different environment variables we have a `setenv.sh` script (which we have defined a template for) with different arguments to control Kafka and Postgresql parameters (LOCAL, IBMCLOUD, ICP).
+To export the different environment variables we have a `setenv.sh` script (which we have defined a template for named setenv.sh.tmp in the main repository `refarch-kc`) with one argument used to control the different environment varaibles for Kafka and Postgresql.
+The script argument should be one of LOCAL (default if no argument is given), IBMCLOUD, or ICP.

-To execute against the remote postgresql use:
+To execute against the remote postgresql and Kafka use:
 ```shell
 # Under the SpringContainerMS folder
 $ source ../scripts/setenv.sh IBMCLOUD
 $ mvn test
 ```

-To run locally start the backend services (In the refarch-kc project, docker folder and the docker compose file:backbone-compose.yml) and use:
+To execute against a local kafka - postesgresql docker images, first you need to start the backend services: In the `refarch-kc` project, under the `docker` folder use the docker compose file:backbone-compose.yml (See [this note for detail](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/local/#start-kafka-zookeeper-and-postgresql)):

 ```shell
 $ source ../scripts/setenv.sh LOCAL
 $ mvn test